 We focus on enhancing and maintaining the natural smile through patient education and conservative, bio-emulative dental treatments.
 As a family dentist, we grow with you and your children through all stages of oral development.
 We offer dental services that will address almost any dental concern your family may have throughout the next ten years.

 As the first tooth emerges, children should begin visiting the dentist.
 Dr. Dall’Olmo offers unique services for young children and helps to teach them effective oral hygiene habits.
 Early visits to the dentist office can allow our dentist office to track the progression of your child’s oral development.
 Life-long visits to the dentist promote early detection and intervention of developing dental concerns.

-Tooth decay is an oral health epidemic amongst children, and early intervention could help prevent childhood cavities.
+Tooth decay is an oral health epidemic among children, and early intervention could help prevent childhood cavities.
 We offer sealants to help protect teeth from developing decay.
-Sealants are a painless procedure and can be applied to hard reach areas of the teeth preventing tartar and plaque build up.
+Sealants are a painless procedure and can be applied to hard-to-reach areas of the teeth preventing tartar and plaque buildup.

 Pediatric dental care can help prepare your child for a lifetime of healthy and happy smiles.

 The teen years present new and often more complex oral health concerns.
 Teenagers should visit the dentist every six months for a professional dental cleaning and oral health exam.
 Keeping their teeth clean can reduce the need for additional dental procedures.
 Crooked teeth are a common concern for this age group, and Dr. Dall’Olmo takes a sensitive approach to the needs and oral health concerns of teens.